beavuck/time/HELP.md

 ## Deployment

-To build, tag, and push the Docker image, use GitLab to create a tag from the `main` branch.
+**To build, tag, and push the Docker image, use GitLab to create a tag from the `main` branch.**

-A pipeline will be created, which you can run manually when you're ready.
+**A pipeline will be created, where you can run the "Deploy" job manually when you're ready.**

 Or simply run: